lorenzobabini/ocr_in_python/README.md

 - 7C is similar to 6B but with an advantage: the single text file that we obtained has page subdivions, to help human reviewers make corrections.
 See file_paginated.txt in the output folder

 Since **EasyOCR** is a newer library that offers great development potential and great features, such as multilingual recognition and much detailed outputs, I tried to use it instead of the more traditional Tesseract.
 For EasyOCR the requisites are higher, and you need a more updated Python version.
-I used Python 3.10.
+There could be some issues beacuse of PyTorch.
 I think EasyOCR cannot replace the simple features of Tesseract, especially because the output is a nested detailed list with 3 items (bounding box, the text detected and confident level) and I don’t know how to obtain a simple text that maintains the original line division of the document.
 So I tried EasyOCR to obtain new outputs: